Generic rank of Betti map and unlikely intersections: Abstract

 \section{Abstract}

 Let $\cA \rightarrow S$ be an abelian scheme over an irreducible variety over $\C$ of relative dimension $g$.
 For any simply-connected subset $\Delta$ of $S^{\mathrm{an}}$ one can define the \textit{Betti map} from $\cA_{\Delta}$ to $\mathbb{T}^{2g}$, the real torus of dimension $2g$, by identifying each closed fiber of $\cA_{\Delta} \rightarrow \Delta$ with $\mathbb{T}^{2g}$ via the Betti homology.
-Computing the generic rank of the Betti map restricted to a subvariety $X$ of $\cA$ is useful to study Diophantine problems, \textit{e.g.} proving the Geometric Bogomolov Conjecture over characteristic $0$ and studying the relative Manin-Mumford conjecture.
-In this paper we give a geometric criterion to detect this rank.
-As applications we answer a question of Andr\'{e}-Corvaja-Zannier, and prove that this generic rank is maximal after taking a large enough fibered power (if $X$ satisfies some mild conditions).
-As a byproduct we reduce the relative Manin-Mumford conjecture to a simpler conjecture.
-The tools are functional transcendence and unlikely intersections techniques for mixed Shimura varieties (the universal abelian variety).
+Computing the generic rank of the Betti map restricted to a subvariety $X$ of $\cA$ is useful to study Diophantine problems, \textit{e.g.} proving the Geometric Bogomolov Conjecture over char $0$ and studying the relative Manin--Mumford conjecture.
+In this paper we give a~geometric criterion to detect this rank.
+As an application we show that it is maximal after taking a large fibered power (if $X$ satisfies some conditions); it is an important step to prove the bound for the number of rational points on curves \cite{DGHMazur}.
+Another application is to answer a question of Andr\'{e}--Corvaja--Zannier and improve a result of Voisin.
+We also systematically study its link with the relative Manin-Mumford conjecture, reducing the latter to a simpler conjecture.
+Our tools are functional transcendence and unlikely intersections for mixed Shimura varieties.